madfrogsec/how-to-rsa/README.md

 # How to solve most basic RSA CTF's challenges

+I'll assume you're using some linux distro to solve challenges.
+Don't use Windows to solve challenges.

 ### RSA : How it works

 If you want a full explanation on RSA mechanics, just go to https://en.wikipedia.org/wiki/RSA_(cryptosystem), but here's a quick review.